 How to Nominate

-January 15, 2019 - End of Day, Anywhere on Earth (AoE), UTC -12 hrs.
+December 15, 2024 - End of Day, Anywhere on Earth (AoE), UTC -12 hrs.

 The award is open to contributors at all stages of their careers.
-The recipient of the award should be someone who has made a surprising or disruptive leapfrog in computing ideas or technologies that provides a new capability or understanding that influences the course of computing technologies in a deep and significant manner per its numerous downstream influences and outcomes.
+The recipient(s) of the award should have made a surprising or disruptive leapfrog in computing ideas or technologies that provides a new capability or understanding that influences the course of computing technologies in a deep and significant manner per its numerous downstream influences and outcomes.
 The award also celebrates Thacker's long-term research, service, and influence on generations of computer scientists.
-Successful nominations would include substantive letters of support from prominent individuals who are broadly representative of the nominee's field or related fields, and that provide clear evidence of the nominee's impact.
+Successful nominations would include substantive letters of support from prominent individuals who are broadly representative of the nominee's or nominees' field or related fields, and that provide clear evidence of their impact.

 - Name, address, phone number, and email address of nominator (person making the nomination).
 The most appropriate person to submit a nomination would be a recognized member of the community who is not from the same organization as the nominee and who can address the nominee's impact on the broader community.

 - Name, address, and email address of the nominee(s) (person(s) being nominated).
 It is ACM's policy not to tell nominees who has nominated or endorsed them.

 - Nominators will be required to indicate whether they are aware of any actions committed by the candidate that violates ACM's Code of Ethics or Core Values.